jsangco/inklio/README.md

 > **NOTE:** The connection strings should not be surrounded by quotes

-### 4. Run all Docker containers
+### 4. Build Release and run Docker Compose

+Run `dotnet build -c Release .\Inklio.sln` from the project directory.

-run `docker compose up` from the [docker-compose.yml](./docker-compose.yml) file directory.
+Run `docker compose up --build` from the [docker-compose.yml](./docker-compose.yml) file directory.
 If the application starts correctly you should be able to run `curl http://localhost:80`

 > **NOTE:** The HTTPS connection does not work because there is no local SSL cert; use HTTP.

+> **NOTE:** If changes are made to a back-end service, you must rebuild the `Release` version of the service and then run `docker compose up --build`.
+If this is not done, the new changes will not be included.

 ### 5. Test the API